 What would a world look like without the textile service industry?

-This is illustrated in a video with Hollywood legend Gary Busey who walks the viewer through what the world would look like without tank tops or work clothes, and then describes the importance of these services.
+This is illustrated in a video that walks the viewer through what the world would look like without linen or work clothes, and then describes the importance of these services.
 Material for promoting ILUD on social media consists of clear images that dramatize a world without textiles.